Welcome to the BCAT information page. Here you’ll be able to access a practice version of the BCAT, as well as general information on the test.

 Prior to using the BCAT, the Bar Standards Board commissioned research studies looking at versions of the test and performance on the Bar Professional Training Course (BPTC).

 Two studies were carried out on samples of 187 and 1501 students on UK courses, with both showing strong associations between final grades on the course and test results.
+The final grade included written exams and ratings on vocational exercises such as writing opinions and arguing a case.
 Furthermore, test scores were found to be more predictive of course success than A-level points, degree class and whether or not the student attended a Russell Group university.

 The below table highlights the average test score for students scoring at the four levels of the final course grade.
 As can be seen, scores on the test increased with final score grade categories.